Learn from these 9 failures of Elon Musk

 Whatever you think about Elon Musk, he continues to demonstrate a relentless will to succeed.
 In spite of the uncertainty and doubt, he makes bold decisions and commits to them fully, right to the very end.

-6. Controversial purchase of Twitter
+6. Controversial Purchase of Twitter

 In 2022, Musk found himself in the midst of a deal gone sour when he went back on his intention to purchase Twitter.
 To put this more plainly, this was more than mere intention.
 He had actually signed on the dotted line for the $44 billion purchase when he changed his mind, stating that the number of spam accounts on Twitter was much higher than Twitter had reported.